Tutorial

 Order history: Once an order is placed, the Orders link in the top navigation bar shows the order status and history

-Building a digital identity validation microservice with redis
+#How do you build a digital identity validation microservice with Redis?

 Now, let's go step-by-step through the process of storing, scoring, and validating digital identities using redis with some example code.
 For demo purposes, we are only using a few characteristics of a user's digital identity like IP address, browser fingerprint, and session.
 In a real-world application you should store more characteristics like location, device type, and prior actions taken for better risk assessment and identity completeness.